Napolite/liquidity-pool/README.md

-function swap(address from, address to, uint amount ) external{
+///function swap(address from, address to, uint amount ) external{
        IERC20 fromToken = IERC20(from);
        IERC20 toToken = IERC20(to);
        uint256 rates = swapRates(from, to);